On decoder-only architecture for speech-to-text and large language model integration: Experiments

 \subsubsection{CTC compressor}

-The CTC compressor contains 2 convolution 2D layers followed by 4 Transformers for a 4-times subsampling with 15.8M parameters in total.
-Each transformer layer has a 512-dimensional self-attention with 8 heads and a 2048 feed-forward dimension.
-Each convolution 2D layer has a stride size of 2 and kernal size of 3.
-The CTC compressor is pre-trained with the paired speech and text data (ASR task) from 14 languages using the CTC objective function and is frozen during later training stages.
+The CTC compressor contains 2 convolution-2D layers followed by 4 Transformer layers for a 4-times subsampling with 15.8M parameters in total.
+Each transformer layer has a 512-dimensional self-attention module with 8 heads and a 2048 dimensional feed-forward network (FFN).
+Each convolution 2D layer has a stride size of 2 and kernel size of 3.
+We pre-trained CTC compressor with the paired speech and text data (i.e., ASR task) from 13 languages using the CTC objective function because that in our preliminary experiments, the BLEU score with ASR task training is much better than the one with the ST task training.
+Once CTC compressor is trained, the parameters are frozen during later training stages.

 For comparison, we include a convolution-based subsampling module as a baseline, which shares the same architecture with the CTC compressor but with additional 3 1D convolution layers on top, allowing $4\times8=32$ times feature length reduction in total.
-The convolution-based subsampling is jointly trained with the LLaMA model.
+The convolution-based subsampling is jointly trained with the audio encoder parameters.